mhartl/git-utils/README.md

 # Git utilities

 This repo contains some useful Git utility scripts.
-To install them, clone the repo or download a ZIP file and place the scripts somewhere on your path (e.g., in `~/bin` or `/usr/local/bin`).
 The only prerequisites are Git and bash.

 The highlights are `git open` and `git undo`, which you'll never understand how you did without.